How is cloud computing used in financial services?

 What compliance standards does Cygnet.One support for cloud deployments in financial services?

-What cloud platforms does Cygnet.One specialize in for financial services?
+What cloud consulting services does Cygnet.One offer for financial services organizations?

 How long does a typical cloud migration take for a financial services organization?